 This section introduces ThreatGet and demonstrates how to develop a small example.
 However, before we can model an example, we should first create a project, followed by a ThreatGet diagram.

 Creating a project

 The first step is creating an empty project that aims to store, manipulate, and manage one or multiple models.
 A new project is created from the EA's "Start Page" or the top menu.

 Creating a diagram

-The next step is to add a model; this can be done by right-clicking the Model from the Project Browser and then clicking on Add a Model using Wizard, as shown below.
+The next step is to add a model; this can be done by right-clicking the Model or pressing the New Model button from the Project Browser.

 You can now open the default example by expanding the Model and then THREATGET Example and double-clicking on Threat Model.

-We are now ready to perform a threat analysis.
+Once you create your own model or use the existing one, you are ready to perform a threat analysis.